zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 There is an obvious way to implement the punting strategy, which is to calculate all player values ignoring the lowest category completely.
 This makes some sense as a heuristic, but lacks mathematic rigor and has obvious flaws.
 It would suggest that an infinitesimal increase in a prioritized category is preferable to an infinite increase in a deprioritized category, which seems wrong.
 It also provides no mechanism for deciding how many or which categories to punt.

-I derive a dynamic algorithm to improve on punting logic in the paper.
+I derive a dynamic algorithm to improve on punting logic in the the [paper](https://arxiv.org/abs/2307.02188).
 While imperfect, I believe that the logic is sound, and evidence suggests that it works at least in a simplified context.
 Below is a summary of how the algorithm is designed

 ## 1. Draft decisions as an optimization problem